KennyVilella/excavator_simulator_mujoco/model/excavator/README.md

 Each part has been translated such that the origin of the mesh corresponds to the location of the joint connecting it to its parent body.
 The parts are then rotated so that their reference position align with the convention described in the next section.

-Last, some meshes have been remeshed using `Blender` to make the texture looks more natural.
+Last, some meshes have been remeshed using [Blender][Blender] to make the texture looks more natural.

 ## Model geometry
 The reference frame of the excavator models follow the right-hand rule and assumes that the Z axis points upward.